ogeid6/Chess-AI/README.md

 Welcome to my Chess AI project!
 This application features a fully functional chess GUI with move validation and legal move highlighting.

 ## 🧠 Engine Performance
-This Mini-Max Chess AI will play at a rating of around 800 ELO on Chess.com.
+This Mini-Max Chess AI will play at a rating of around 600 ELO based on Chess.com.

-## 📸 Screenshots & Features

-**Legal Move Highlighting:**
-When a piece is selected (e.g., the White Pawn below), the engine calculates and highlights valid moves in green.

----

 ## 🚀 Getting Started